mtawma33333/COMP-S350F-Project/README.md

 - **comments**: Comments associated with the academic record.
 Optional.
 - **createdAt**: The date and time when the academic record was created.
 Optional and defaults to the current date and time.
 - **modifiedAt**: The date and time when the academic record was last modified.
 Optional and defaults to the current date and time.

-## Middleware

-The academic record schema includes the following middleware:

-### Pre-Save Middleware

-- **update modifiedAt field**: Updates the modifiedAt field with the current date and time when the academic record is saved.

-### Pre-Find Middleware

-- **populate user and course fields**: Populates the user and course fields with the corresponding user and course objects.

-## Static Methods

-The academic record schema includes the following static method:

-### calcAvgMarks

-- **Description**: Calculates the average marks for each course and year combination.
-- **Parameters**: None.
-- **Returns**: An array of objects containing the course name, year, and average mark.

 # API Document